RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	structured	data,	used	within	PaaS,	represents	the type	of	data	that	is	typically	housed	with	a	database	system.
 It	is	used for	the	processing	and	support	of	the	application,	rather	than	the	type of	data	that	would	be	extracted	or	saved	by	a	user	or	other	entity.
 Therefore,	the	application	of	IRM	would	not	be	applicable	or	useful.

-### Question # 23 - Which	of	the	following	is	the	sole	responsibility	of	the	cloud	customerwithin	an	IaaS	service	category?
+### Question # 23 - Which	of	the	following	is	the	sole	responsibility	of	the	cloud	customer within	an	IaaS	service	category?
 A.	Physical	security
 B.	Network	security
 C.	Hypervisor	security
 D.	Data	security
 Answer: D.

-Within	an	IaaS	implementation—and,	in	fact,	with	virtually	all cloud	hosting—data	security	is	always	the	responsibility	of	the	cloud customer.
+**Within	an	IaaS	implementation—and,	in	fact,	with	virtually	all cloud	hosting—data	security	is	always	the	responsibility	of	the	cloud customer**.
 Cloud	customers	are	responsible	for	ensuring	that	adequate controls	and	oversight	are	in	place,	either	by	implementing	them themselves	or	through	the	use	of	contracts	and	SLAs	to	meet	any policy	or	regulatory	requirements.

 A	is	incorrect	because	physical	security	in	all	cloud	service	categories is	always	the	responsibility	of	the	cloud	provider.
 The	cloud	provider is	the	only	entity	that	has	physical	access	to	facilities—there	is	no reason	for	a	cloud	customer	or	user	to	even	know	or	care	where	the provider	is	located.
 Although	the	cloud	provider	may	make	available to	current	and	potential	customers	certain	reports,	specifications,	or audits	of	physical	security	for	regulatory	compliance	or	to	instill	trust, it	is	extremely	unlikely	that	much	insight	would	ever	be	gained	by cloud	customers	or	that	they	would	be	allowed	much	input.